DUTIES AND RESPONSIBILITIES:

 Queens Borough Public Library, a private non-profit corporation located in Queens, New York, is a national and international leader in the delivery of public library service.
-The Queens Library includes 63 public libraries with 1,700 employees.
+The Queens Library includes 65 service locations with 1,700 employees.

-Please send your resume and cover letter to firstname.lastname@example.org and reference “Teen Librarian– QLWP” in the subject line.
+Please send your resume and cover letter to firstname.lastname@example.org and reference “Teen Librarian - QLWEB” in the subject line.
 Resumes will only be accepted by email.

 The Queens Library is an Equal Opportunity Employer